Introduction

 Epidemiology

 Worldwide, thiamine deficiency is primarily due to inadequate dietary intake, specifically in diets comprised mainly of polished rice and grains.
 In Western countries, it most commonly presents in patients suffering from alcoholism or chronic illness.
 Special populations of individuals also at risk for thiamine deficiency include pregnant women, those requiring parental feeding, individuals who have undergone bariatric surgery, those with overall poor nutritional status, and patients on chronic diuretic therapy as it increases urinary losses.
-Deficiency of this vitamin in women can cause infantile beriberi, which this article will not specifically address.[4]
+The deficiency of this vitamin in women can cause infantile beriberi, which this article will not specifically address.[4]

 Pathophysiology